alcomposer/VUO_NODE_Midi_Frequency_Scala/README.md

 And regarding the File Format: http://www.huygens-fokker.org/scala/scl_format.html

-Currently the node is only able to accept VuoReal note values in Cents, however I intend to include make a .scl file parser if there is interest.
+Currently the node is only able to accept VuoReal note values in Cents, however I intend to make a .scl file parser if there is interest, otherwise there are many ratio->cent converters online.

 ![](https://github.com/alcomposer/VUO_NODE_Midi_Frequency_Scala/blob/master/Images/ScreenShot_Scala_Node.png)